 Tour Code: PNW

-- 8 nights in Historic National Park lodges
+- Coastal rainforests in Olympic National Park

 - Glacier National Park's abundant wildlife

-- 2 nights in Yellowstone National Park
+- Three nights in Yellowstone National Park - see Old Faithful erupt

-- Scenic walks and hikes
+- Wildlife viewing opportunities, scenic walks and hikes

-|Transport:||All transportation by private adventure vehicle|
+|Transport:||All transportation by private vehicle and ferry|

 |Guided:||Services of a professional tour leader|